A stratification of the equivariant slice filtration: Introduction

 \subsection{Acknowledgements}

-We would like to thank William Balderrama, Agn\`{e}s Beaudry, Mark Behrens, Hana Jia Kong, Jeremy Hahn, Mike Hopkins, Tyler Lawson, Guchuan Li, Yutao Liu, Doug Ravenel, Vesna Stojanoska, Guozhen Wang, and Guoqi Yan for helpful conversations.
-We would like to especially thank Mike Hill and Zhouli Xu for comments on earlier drafts of our paper.
-The second author is supported in part by NSF Grant DMS-2313842.
+We would like to thank William Balderrama, Agn\`{e}s Beaudry, Mark Behrens, Jeremy Hahn, Mike Hopkins, Hana Jia Kong, Tyler Lawson, Guchuan Li, Wenao Li, Yutao Liu, Doug Ravenel, Vesna Stojanoska, Guozhen Wang, and Guoqi Yan for helpful conversations.
+We would like to thank Mike Hill and Zhouli Xu for comments on earlier drafts of our paper.
+The first author is supported by the NWO grant VI.Vidi.193.111 and the second author is supported in part by NSF Grant DMS-2313842.